hei-school/cc-d2-my-rice-cooker-miharyjoe/README.md

    ```bash
    git clone -b feature/kotlin https://github.com/hei-school/cc-d2-my-rice-cooker-miharyjoe.git
    ```

-2. Ensure you have Kotlin installed on your machine.
-3. Open a terminal and navigate to the directory containing the file.
+2. Open a terminal and navigate to the directory containing the file.
-4. Compile and run the code using the following commands:
+3. Compile and run the code using the following commands:
    ```bash
    cd cc-d2-my-rice-cooker-miharyjoe